-Appearing first in early spring, violets are known for their everlasting beauty.
-They attract all kinds of pollinators, including bees and hummingbirds, and some kinds of violets appear again in the late summer or early fall.
+Appearing first in early spring, sweet violets are known for their everlasting beauty.
+When you grow violets, they attract all kinds of pollinators, including bees and hummingbirds, and some kinds of violets appear again in the late summer or early fall.

 These gorgeous blooms not only make your landscape look absolutely beautiful, but they’re filled with all kinds of symbolic meaning, too.
 If you’ve never given any thought to the deeper meaning of violet flowers, now is the time to do so.